smarlow/puppet-collectd/README.md

   collectd with the name of the exception and the message (default: `false`)
 * `conf_name` name of the file that will contain the python module configuration (default: `python-config.conf`)
+* `show_diff` is a Boolean that determines whether the diffs in the Python module configuration will be displayed during a Puppet run.

  See [collectd-python documentation](https://collectd.org/documentation/manpages/collectd-python.5.shtml)
  for more details.